OpenEvalProject/evals/manuscripts/elife-44525/v2/manuscript.md

 To determine whether the physical interaction between the Bim CTS or BH3-domain and the Bax groove detected by the crosslinking is functional, we tested the effect of the L129E mutation in the Bim CTS or the 4E mutation in the Bim BH3-domain on the crosslinking because both mutations greatly inhibited the activation of Bax by BimL (Figure 6B).
 We found that the L129E mutation reduced the Bim CTS to Bax interaction with the binding groove detected by the Bim W137C or W123C to Bax W107C crosslinking (compare the closed triangle-indicated band in Figure 9B, lane 10 or 14 with that in Figure 9A, lane 10 or 14).
 Since we used Bim F101C to detect the BH3-domain interaction with the Bax groove, and the F101 was changed to E in the 4E mutant, we generated Bim F101C/3E mutant to assess the effect of the BH3 mutation.
 As expected, the 3E mutation abolished Bim F101C crosslinking to Bax W107C, and hence, the BH3-interaction with the groove (Figure 9C, the closed triangle indicates the band in lane two that disappeared in lane 4 when the 3E mutant was used).
 Surprisingly, mutation of the CTS also inhibited the BH3-interaction with the groove (Figure 9B, lane four vs. Figure 9A, lane 4), while the BH3 mutation also abolished the CTS interaction with the groove (Figure 9C, lane 12 vs. lane 10), suggesting that the two interactions are not independent.
 The BH3-domain may contribute more than the CTS to the overall protein-protein interaction based on the severity of the effect of mutations on the crosslinking and FRET (Figure 6B).
 Together, the crosslinking data from these loss-of-function Bim mutants demonstrate that the CTS and BH3-interactions with the groove detected between the soluble Bim and Bax proteins are functionally important for Bim mediated activation of Bax.

-## Bim CTS mutants that cannot activate Bax in vitro do not kill HEK293 cells
+### Bim CTS mutants that cannot activate Bax in vitro do not kill HEK293 cells

 Together, our data suggests that specific residues within the Bim CTS are involved in different aspects of BimL function.
 Residue I125 is required for Bim to bind to mitochondria but is of lesser importance in activating Bax.
 In contrast, residues L129 and I132 are not required for BimL to bind Bax but are important for it to efficiently activate Bax.
 Finally, BimL-dCTS functions only to bind and inhibit Bcl-XL.
 The defined mechanism(s) of these mutants makes them useful for probing the differential sensitivity of HEK293 and MEF cells to expression of VBimL-dCTS as seen in Figure 1.
 Expression of the mutants in HEK293 cells by transient transfection revealed that similar to VBimL-dCTS, expression of either VBimL-L129E or VBimL-I132E was not sufficient to kill HEK293 cells, despite expression of either mutant being sufficient to kill the primed MEF cell line (Figure 10).
 In contrast, HEK293 cells were killed by expression of VBimL-I125E, albeit to a lesser extent than by VBimL (Figure 10).
 This result is consistent with our findings with purified proteins showing that the EC50 for liposome permeabilization by BimL-I125E was 100 nM compared to ~1 nM for BimL (Figure 6B).
 The activity of VBimL-I125E also demonstrates that BimL binding to membranes is not required to kill HEK293 cells as BimL-I125E does not bind membranes (Figure 6B).
 Together, this data suggests that unlike MEF cells, only mutants of BimL that can efficiently activate Bax kill HEK293 cells.

 ![Figure 10.](https://cdn.elifesciences.org/articles/44525/elife-44525-fig10-v2.jpg)

 **Figure 10.:** The indicated cell lines were transiently transfected with DNA to express VBimL, and the indicated VBimL mutant proteins.
 Cells expressing Venus fusion proteins were stained with the nuclear dye Draq5 and rhodamine-labeled Annexin V, and apoptosis was assessed by confocal microscopy as in Figure 1.
 The y-axis indicates Annexin V Positivity (%), which was calculated based on the total number of Venus expressing cells that also score positive for Annexin V rhodamine fluorescence.
 A minimum of 400 cells were imaged for each condition.
 Individual points (open circles) represent the average for each replicate, while the bar heights, relative to the y-axis, represent the average for all three replicates.
-A one-way ANOVA was used within each cell line followed by a Tukey’s multiple comparisons test to compare the means of each transfection group. *p-values<0.05, **p-values<0.01, ns, non-significant p-values (>0.05).Figure 10—source data 1.
+A one-way ANOVA was used within each cell line followed by a Tukey’s multiple comparisons test to compare the means of each transfection group. *p-values<0.05, **p-values<0.01, ns, non-significant p-values (>0.05).

 ## Discussion